-In many domains of biology, explanation takes the form of characterizing the mechanism responsible for a particular phenomenon.
-Mechanisms are often discovered in specific biological systems, and this raises the question of how explanations generalize.
-One way scientists achieve generalization is to recognize conservation of mechanisms through evolutionary descent.
-In the case discussed in this paper, the central mechanism for circadian rhythms in animals was first identified in Drosophila and then extended to mammals.
-Scientists' working assumption that the clock mechanisms would be conserved indeed yielded important generalizations.
-Equally important, though, this assumption also served as a heuristic for discovery: the insect clock provided a provisional account of the mammalian clock, enabling researchers to focus on identifying important variations.
-This made research more efficient, and yielded an elegant account in which conserved aspects of the mechanism provided context for understanding variations.
+In many domains of biology, explanation takes the form of characterizing the mechanism responsible for a particular phenomenon in a specific biological system.
+How are such explanations generalized?
+One important strategy assumes conservation of mechanisms through evolutionary descent.
+But conservation is seldom complete.
+In the case discussed, the central mechanism for circadian rhythms in animals was first identified in Drosophila and then extended to mammals.
+Scientists' working assumption that the clock mechanisms would be conserved both yielded important generalizations and served as a heuristic for discovery, especially when significant differences between the insect and mammalian mechanism were identified.